99991/FuzzyClustering/README.md

-This repository contains some code related to fuzzy clustering.
-So far it has:
+This repository contains my solutions for a lecture about fuzzy clustering.
+No guarantee for correctness or anything, but maybe someone finds the code useful anyway.

+Content:

 * Fuzzy C-Means (FCM)
 * A benchmark of various different methods to calculate covariance matrices